RodneyP18/TekSystemsRepo/README.md

 * My focus for this project was to create a functioning WebService using JWT Authentication.
 * Currently on the frontend, the only functionality showcases the ability to Register and Login.
-* In the backend though, there is extensive customization pertaining to a custom Httpresponse class from which I have handled all my exceptions.
+* In the backend though, there is customization pertaining to a custom Httpresponse class from which I have handled all my exceptions.

 ### Requirements met for the project